 Giant Sunflower is a tall, erect, native perennial forb growing on unbranched hairy stems from 3 to 10 feet high.
 The stems are frequently reddish, the hairs spreading, but some plants may have few hair or none and may have only reddish tints on the stem as species of Helianthus are quite variable.

 The leaves are all stem leaves, opposite on the lower stem and becoming alternate in the upper portion.
-The shape is lanceolate, 3x as long as wide, with 3 main nerves from the leaf base.
-Leaves taper to a short stalk which has prominent small growths at the base.
-Margins on larger leaves are generally flat with a few fine widely spaced teeth.
-The lower leaf surface will be rough from fine stiff hairs, some of which may be gland-dotted.
+The shape is lanceolate, 3x as long as wide, with 3 main nerves from a wedge-shaped leaf base which tapers to a very short stalk that has prominent small growths at the base.
+Small upper leaves may be almost stalkless.
+Margins on larger leaves are generally interrupted by only a few fine widely spaced shallow teeth.
+The lower leaf surface will be rough from fine stiff hairs; some leaf undersides may be gland-dotted.

-The floral array is a loose branched cluster of 1 to 12 flower heads at the top of the stem.
+The floral array is a loose branched cluster of 1 to 12 stalked hemispherical flower heads at the top of the stem.
 Individual flower stalks are less than 4 inches long.

-The flowers are composite, about 1-3/4 to 3-1/4 inches wide, consisting of an outer ring of 12 to 20 pale yellow ray florets which are not fertile and an inner disc of 60+ bisexual fertile disc florets whose corollas are tubular with five yellow lobes which spread when the floret opens.
+The flowers are composite, about 1-3/4 to 3-1/4 inches wide when open, consisting of an outer ring of 12 to 20 ray florets with pale yellow rays, 15 - 25 mm long, which are not fertile.
 The back surface of the ray floret laminae are not gland-dotted.
-The five stamens of each disc floret have dark brown to black anther appendages which surround a branched yellow style.
-The flower head is hemispheric in shape with 20 to 25 green phyllaries, in several series, that are linear in shape, loosely arranged or spreading, with pointed to abruptly tapered tips.
+These surround an inner disc of 60+ bisexual fertile tubular disc florets with yellow corollas that have five triangular lobes which spread when the floret opens.
+The five stamens of each disc floret have dark brown to black anther appendages which tightly surround a branched yellow style.
+Stamens and style are exserted from the tube when the floret opens.
+The flower head is hemispheric in shape surrounded with 20 to 25 green phyllaries, in several series, that are linear in shape, loosely arranged or spreading, with pointed to abruptly tapered tips.
 The margins of the phyllaries are usually finely hairy as is the outer surface, but not gland-dotted.

-Seed: Mature flowers produce a dry deltate shaped brownish cypsela, 3 - 4 mm long, with a pair of awl-shaped awns on the top, which quickly fall away.
+Seed: Mature disc florets produce a dry deltate shaped brownish cypsela, 3 - 4 mm long, with a pair of awl-shaped awns on the top, which quickly fall away.
 Seeds require 30 days of cold stratification for germination.
 If planted in the Autumn, Winter will do the work.

 Habitat: Giant Sunflower grows from a fleshy root system that develops small rhizomes which allow the plant to spread vegetatively.
 It prefers full sun, and moist conditions (wet mesic to mesic).